emarsden/pgmacs/doc/src/editing.md

 A column which is a part of a primary key will be displayed using the customizable `pgmacs-column-primary-key` face, which defaults to a bold version of the `pgmacs-table-data` face.
 A column which references a foreign key will be displayed using the `pgmacs-column-foreign-key` face, which defaults to a blue color.
-If you type `RET` with point on a foreign key reference, PGmacs will jump to the referenced row and column in the other table (a new row-list buffer is opened; type `q` to come back to the orginal row-list buffer).

 The following keys are bound when the point is located in the row-list table: